 — In 2012, a man plotted to detonate a suicide bomb at the U.S. Capitol.
 He had communicated with undercover agents posing as al-Qaida operatives and was then arrested after putting on what he thought was an explosive-laden suicide vest.

-— Near Cleveland in 2012, five men described as anarchists plotted to blow up a bridge with fake plastic explosives provided by an undercover agent.
+— That same year, near Cleveland, five men described as anarchists plotted to blow up a bridge with fake plastic explosives provided by an undercover agent.
 The men were arrested when one of them tried to "detonate" the fake bomb with a cellphone.

 — In 2009, four men were arrested for scheming to blow up New York City synagogues with remote-controlled bombs and shoot down military cargo planes with heat-seeking missiles.
 An informant provided the men with fake bombs and an inert shoulder missile launcher.

 Defense arguments have repeatedly failed with judges, and the stings have led to many convictions.
 The Justice Department typically points to communications that they say show the suspect held serious aspirations to commit violence.

 But some judges have expressed reservations about the FBI's tactics.
 In 2011, U.S. District Judge Colleen McMahon in New York said in sentencing one defendant to 25 years in prison that the government "created acts of terrorism" out of fantasies, bravado and bigotry.